unxed/ap/ap.md

      (`REPLACE`, `INSERT_AFTER`, `INSERT_BEFORE`), the Patcher SHOULD
      determine the indentation of the first line of the original `snippet` and apply that same indentation to every line of the new `content`.

+   - **Blank Line Inclusion**: If `include_leading_blank_lines` or `include_trailing_blank_lines` are specified in the `target`, the Patcher MUST expand the region to be modified to include the specified number of consecutive blank lines before or after the located `snippet`.
+This allows for controlled removal of surrounding whitespace, especially when using the `DELETE` action.
+     - **Blank Line Inclusion**: If `include_leading_blank_lines` or `include_trailing_blank_lines` are specified in the `target`, the Patcher MUST expand the region to be modified to include the specified number of consecutive blank lines before or after the located `snippet`.
+This allows for controlled removal of surrounding whitespace, especially when using the `DELETE` action.

    - **Sequential Application**: Modifications within a single `File Change` object MUST be applied sequentially in the order they